Kodkod: Characteristics

 The kodkod's fur color ranges from brownish-yellow to grey-brown.
 It has dark spots, a pale underside and a ringed tail.
 The ears are black with a white spot, while the dark spots on the shoulders and neck almost merge to form a series of dotted streaks.
 Melanistic kodkods with spotted black coats are quite common.
 It has a small head, large feet, and a thick tail.
 Adult kodkods are 37 to 51 cm in head to body length with a short 20–25 cm tail and a shoulder height of about 25 cm.
 Weight ranges between 2 and 2.5 kg.

 Melanistic phenotype

-The melanistic phenotype is caused by the deletion of a single cysteine residue at position 126 of Agouti-signaling protein.
-This disrupts one of the four disulphide bonds in the normal protein, altering its tertiary structure and reducing its ability to bind to the melanocortin 1 receptor.
-Normally this interaction upregulates the production of orange pheomelanin and downregulates the production of black eumelanin, however, in the mutated form, this interaction is prevented, resulting in darker coat color than normal.
+The melanistic phenotype is caused by the deletion of a single cysteine amino acid at position 126 of Agouti-signaling protein.
+This disrupts one of the four disulphide bonds in the normal protein, altering its protein structure and reducing its ability to bind to the melanocortin 1 receptor.